developns/developns/README.md

 ## 🚀 About Us

-**Nexus Solutions Inc.** is a Japan-based IT company focused on building modern software, automation systems, cloud platforms, LiDAR solutions, and digital transformation systems.
+**Nexus Solutions Co., Ltd.** is a Japan-based IT company focused on building modern software, automation systems, cloud platforms, LiDAR solutions, and digital transformation systems.

 We develop reliable and scalable technology for business, construction, infrastructure, and smart operation systems.